Marchman Act

 Addiction has no boundaries and can affect any individual from any background and affluency.
 Although there is still a significant amount of stigma around substance use and addiction, we believe there should be no embarrassment or shame when searching for help for your loved one or family member.
 Addiction is a family disease and needs to be handled individually, carefully, and with precision.
 In 1993 the Florida legislature passed the Hal S. Marchman Act to provide loved ones and professionals a vehicle to attempt to save the life of someone immediately incapable of saving themselves from their substance use disorder.
 While a lawyer is not required for the petitioner, any stage of this process can be quite cumbersome, often confusing, and difficult to navigate and the assistance of a lawyer with knowledge of the law and the rules and regulations related to it can be very helpful and timesaving in this very difficult, yet potentially lifesaving process.

-If the court decides to grant the Petition For Renewal of Involuntary Services and enters an order for involuntary services under Section 397.697, Florida Statutes, the court will likely follow the treatment recommendations that were recommended in the assessment.
+If the court decides to grant the Petition For Involuntary Services and enters an order for involuntary services under Section 397.697, Florida Statutes, the court will likely follow the treatment recommendations that were recommended in the assessment.
 This order is for up to ninety (90) days.
 The court does not have to follow the treatment recommendations and may order higher or lower levels of care.
 In ordering treatment, the court has the discretion to order the respondent to a publicly funded licensed provider or a privately funded licensed service provider if the respondent has the ability to pay or a person on the respondent’s behalf expresses willingness to pay for those services.

 While a lawyer is not required for the petitioner, any stage of this process, at Paul Figueroa Law we understand that the Marchman Act is quite a cumbersome, often confusing process for both the petitioner and the respondent.
 In handling these cases we also truly understand the difficulties that families and friends face when trying to navigate the process of helping a loved one who is battling a substance use disorder or co-occurring disorder.
 We also understand that this process can be misused by those that are seeking to use it with a motive that is anything other than trying to get a loved one the help the need.
 The assistance of a lawyer with knowledge of the law and the rules and regulations related to it can be very helpful and timesaving in this very difficult process.
 If you have questions about the Marchman Act call our office set up a free consultation.